 Obama said that Snowden should make his case in court “if in fact he believes that what he did was right.”

 King, a New York Republican, said Obama was not sufficiently outraged when asked about Snowden’s patriotism.

 “There was no outrage there when he was asked: ‘Do you think he was a patriot?
 No, I don't think he is.’
 What do you mean you don't think he is?
 This man is a traitor.
 He's been indicted for espionage in a time of war,” he said.

 King said the president has been largely “AWOL” and “MIA” from the national debate over Snowden.
 He viewed the president’s response to Todd’s question as tepid.

 “I wish he showed the same anger toward Edward Snowden as he did to the Republicans on Obamacare,” said King, who told Newsmax earlier this month that he may seek the GOP presidential nomination in 2016 to save his troubled party.

 He also accused the president of failing to demonstrate “war-time leadership” on a “very successful” program.

 “He should have been on nationwide television, told exactly what this program was and not coming in now saying Snowden has concerns, I have concerns, let's see if we can set up a task force to work it out,” added King.
 “No, this is warfare going on right now.
 And the president has been a good leader on the NSA until the program was disclosed in bits and pieces by Edward Snowden.
 And now, he seems to be in retreat.”

-Obama said that the National Security Agency is already taking steps to put in place a full-time civil liberties and privacy officer and to release information about its mission, authorities and oversight at least in part on a planned website that will serve as a “hub” for transparency.
+Obama said the National Security Agency is already taking steps to put in place a full-time civil liberties and privacy officer and to release information about its mission, authorities and oversight, at least in part on a planned website that will serve as a “hub” for transparency.